Adding an MCP Server

 Alternatively, you can use a Bearer token while setting up the connection to the MCP Server.
 This token will be sent as an Authorization header in the calls made to that server later.

-Some providers handle authentication themselves, by authenticating the server with one account.
+Connecting with a Bearer token will often link the Dust connection with a single account on the third party service.
 This means that using them in Dust will do all the calls with the account authenticated to the server.

 One way to circumvent it is to create one server per person, and to add them to some restricted spaces.
 This way, the authentication for a person will only be usable inside their own restricted space.